tudorkalisch/TasteFactory/README.md

 This is a backend project designed to handle recipes.
 Hope it helps!

 # SETUP
 Install ProstgreSQL and IntelliJ.
 You need to start the Postre server before running the application and you need to create a database.
-I've used the name TasteFactory, but you can change it to whatever you want, just remember to change it in the application.json also.
+I've used the name TasteFactory, but you can change it to whatever you want, just remember to change it in the application.properties also.
+Check user and password for Postre.
+I used the default port for it,

 # Details
 I've created a list of ingredients to be able to create recipes and find a way to recommend other ingredients when we find a recipe where we do not have all the ingredients.
 Copy the content of a the IngredientsJSON and use it as Body for Postman with a POST request to http://localhost:8080/api/v1/ingredient/addAll.